Two Swedish football fans killed in Brussels shooting

 The federal prosecutor’s office confirmed it was investigating a terror attack, and Brussels was placed on high alert as authorities hunted the gunman.

-Video footage from the scene showed the gunman chasing the victims into the entrance of an office building and opening fire at them.
+Video footage from the scene also showed the gunman chasing the victims into the entrance of an office building and opened fire at them again.

 Other images show the alleged terrorist getting back on a motor scooter and driving away from the scene of the attack.

+In recent months, Sweden has been gripped by a series of controversial protests where pages of the Koran have been set alight, though it is not known if these events are linked to today’s attack.

+In August, British travellers were warned by the Foreign Office that terrorists were “very likely” to carry out an attack on Sweden following a series of protests in which the Koran was burnt.

-Alexander De Croom, the Belgian prime minister, said Swedish citizens were among the victims of the shooting and the fight against terrorism is a “joint one”.
+Belgian Prime Minister Alexander De Croo said Swedish citizens were among the victims of the shooting and the fight against terrorism is a “joint one”.

-Mr De Croo and Annelies Verlinden, the Belgian interior minister, were reported to have arrived at the centre following the attack.
+Mr De Croo and his interior minister, Annelies Verlinden, were reported to have arrived at the centre following the attack.

 Mr De Croo said: “My most sincere condolences to the loved ones of the victims of the cowardly attack in Brussels.